Cirrent/ccm_documentation_prod/docs/getting-started-with-the-ccm-development-kit.rst

 3. In Subscribe to a topic panel, enter #, and then click Subscribe.

-Skip Section 4.6.1 if you used CIRRENT Wi-Fi onboarding app to connect the kit to Wi-Fi.

 Once the kit is connected to Wi-Fi, it will automatically connect to the AWS IoT Core.
 You will receive “OK 1 CONNECTED” in the serial terminal once the device is connected to the AWS IoT Core.

 Connect to the AWS IoT Core
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+..
+Note:: You can skip this section  if you used the CIRRENT™ Wi-Fi onboarding app to connect the kit to Wi-Fi.
+Once the kit is connected to Wi-Fi, it will automatically connect to the AWS IoT Core.
+You will receive an “OK 1 CONNECTED” message in the serial terminal once the device is connected to the AWS IoT Core.

-Enter the following command in the serial terminal to establish a secure connection to the AWS IoT Core
+Enter the following command in the serial terminal to establish a secure connection to the AWS IoT Core:

 ::

 	AT+CONNECT

 You will receive a response depending on the method of connection.
-If you used Cloud ID for registration it may take a minute or more to connect and you may see a message
+If you used Cloud ID for registration it may take a minute or more to connect and you may see a message:

 ::

 	OK Waiting for Cloud ID registration.

-After it is configured, then the device will connect to the AWS IoT Core and you will receive the message
+The device will eventually connect to the AWS IoT Core and you will receive the message:

 ::

 	OK 1 CONNECTED

+Sending and receiving data
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now you’re able to send and receive data from your AWS IoT Core account.
-To send data:
+Now that your device is connected you’re able to send and receive data from your AWS IoT Core account.
+To send data, enter this command in the serial terminal:

 ::

 	AT+SEND data Hello World!

 After a short time, you will receive the message “OK”.
-You should see the “Hello World!” message appears on the AWS IoT Console under the topic “data”.
+You should see the “Hello World!” message appearing on the AWS IoT Console under the topic “data”.
 To receive data, you’ll need to subscribe to a topic.
 By default, the device subscribes to a topic called “state”.
-To send a message to the CCM:
+To send a message to the CCM
+module:

 1. On the AWS IoT Console, select the MQTT client, and then select **Publish to a topic**.
 Type **state** in **Topic name** field.
 Keep the “Hello from the AWS IoT Console” message.
 Click **Publish**.